-The Mexican government presided over by Andrés Manuel López Obrador, has demanded explanations from clothing brands Zara and U.S. brands Anthropologie and Patowl for using cultural elements of indigenous peoples in their collections, alleging "cultural misappropriation", the Ministry of Culture reported on Friday.
+The Mexican government presided over by Andrés Manuel López Obrador, has demanded explanations from clothing brands Zara and U.S. brands Anthropologie and Patowl for using cultural elements of indigenous peoples in their collections, alleging "cultural misappropriation", the Ministry of Culture reported.

 The institution sent letters to the three companies calling on them to publicly clarify "on what grounds a collective property" belonging to several indigenous peoples of the southern state of Oaxaca is being privatized, and to indicate which "benefits will be retributed to the creative communities".